-- WIN-T Increment 2 exhibited numerous performance problems in operational testing that were not identified in developmental testing - Both the satellite and terrestrial networks were unstable - Range of the terrestrial waveform was very limited - The WIN-T user interface is overly complex.
-When troubleshooting, soldiers had to stop the vehicles and spend upwards of 30 minutes resolving problems, during which time they were out of the fight - System reliability was very low - Developmental testing failed to identify any of these issues - Scaling the network to an operational size introduced these issues - Developmental testing used small numbers of configuration items, while operational testing fielded a full brigade - Poor performance in two operational tests (IOT&E in May 2012 and FOT&E in May 2013) has led USD(AT&L) and the Army to plan for additional operational testing (FOT&E2 in November 2014) prior to a full-rate production decision - The Program Office agreed the problems identified during operational testing are significant, and is continuing efforts to resolve the network stability and system complexity issues
+- WIN-T Increment 2 exhibited numerous performance problems in operational testing that were not identified in developmental testing - Both the satellite and terrestrial networks were unstable - Range of the terrestrial waveform was very limited - The WIN-T user interface was overly complex.
+When troubleshooting, soldiers had to stop the vehicles and spend upwards of 30 minutes resolving problems, during which time they were out of the fight - System reliability was very low - Developmental testing failed to identify any of these issues - Scaling the network to an operational size introduced these issues - Developmental testing used small numbers of configuration items, while operational testing fielded a full brigade - Poor performance in two operational tests (IOT&E in May 2012 and FOT&E in May 2013) led USD(AT&L) and the Army to plan for additional operational testing (FOT&E2 in November 2014) prior to a full-rate production decision - Improved performance at the November 2014 FOT&E led to a full-rate production decision in June 2015.